cornell-dti/trends-in-web-dev-website/versioned_docs/version-2023sp/lecture6.md

 ### Quick Postman Demo

-TODO @michelle
+Check out Postman to send API requests!
+[Here](https://www.postman.com/)

 ## Live Demo Material

 You can get the starter code for the live demo by running:
-`yarn create next-app --typescript --example "https://github.com/cornell-dti/trends-sp22-starters/tree/main/lec6-demo" YOUR_DIR_NAME`
+`yarn create next-app --typescript --example "https://github.com/cornell-dti/trends-sp23-lec6-demo" YOUR_DIR_NAME`

 (Replace YOUR_DIR_NAME with whatever you want to name your directory!)